Technical Strategies - Water

 Water-Efficient Appliances and Fixtures

-Ensuring efficient water use is another key goal.
-We plan to install water-efficient appliances and fixtures (e.g. dishwashers, clothes washers, showerheads, toilets, bathroom & kitchen faucets) that meet, and often exceed, current industry standards.
-One metric is the WaterSense label, which follows the U.S. Environmental Protection Agency (EPA)’s criteria for water-efficient performance and specifications and certifies products that save at least 20 percent more water than market competitors.
-Another certification is from the California Energy Commission (CEC), whose regulations ensure consumer products comply with energy and water conservation requirements at both the state and federal levels.
+As part of the in-home retrofits, the team explored installing water-efficient appliances and fixtures (e.g. dishwashers, clothes washers, showerheads, toilets, bathroom and kitchen faucets) that meet or exceed current industry standards.
+One metric is the WaterSense label, which follows the U.S. Environmental Protection Agency (EPA)’s criteria for water-efficient performance and specifications and certifies products that save at least 20% more water than market competitors.
+The California Energy Commission (CEC) also sets minimum appliance efficiency standards under Title 20, ensuring consumer products comply with energy and water conservation requirements at both the state and federal levels.

 Sources and Resources